-Small differences in speed can have a profound effect on the occurrence and severity of road crashes and injuries.
-A 1% decrease in average speed corresponds with a 2% decrease in injury crashes, a 3% decrease in serious injury crashes and a 4% decrease in fatal crashes and vice versa.
-A 5% increase in mean speed will lead to a 20% increase in fatal crashes and vice versa (Nilsson, 2004; Elvik, 2009).
+Small differences in speed can have a profound effect on the occurrence and severity of road accidents and injuries.
+A 1% decrease in average speed corresponds with a 2% decrease in injury accidents, a 3% decrease in serious injury accidents and a 4% decrease in fatal accidents and vice versa.
+A 5% increase in mean speed will lead to a 20% increase in fatal accidents and vice versa (Nilsson, 2004; Elvik, 2009).

-For a collision between a car and a pedestrian, the following relationship between speed and survival chance has been established in in-depth studies (Ashton and McKay 1979).
+For a collision between a car and a pedestrian, the following relationship between speed and survival chance has been established in several in-depth studies (Ashton and McKay 1979).
 Later research (which includes different types of study) indicates that the threshold for fatalities may have increased since then, although this is not necessarily the case for serious injury.
-See ERSO Speeding web text.
+See ERSO Speed and Speed Management web text.